 Explain the goal of her education.
 We do tend to use too many words with our kids.
 Still, sometimes it does help to let our kids in on our goals.
 You can share with your quiet child that you want her to learn to write and express herself when called on, but you want to be respectful of her process.
 Issue invitations to speak or write, rather than creating demands.
 Solicit her ideas about what helps her free her mind to share.
 Let her know you are on her side, not wanting to create pressure, but wanting to offer support.

 Catch your child in the act of thinking.
 Use the Brave Writer tried and true method—when that child does speak—no matter when, no matter where—that’s the time to jot down the words.
 Don’t expect them to flow out in one long paragraph when you ask for it.
 Rather, when the time comes that your child trusts you with his words, that’s the time to listen attentively, to show positive interest, and (if possible) to put those words to paper.

 Quiet kids sometimes worry that they will be opposed, that they will appear “dumb,” that their words will be scrutinized or laughed at.
 They sometimes worry that older siblings will take over or hijack their words.
 One on one time can help to foster a little more space for self-expression.

 For writing, try a couple of these strategies too.

 - Keep copywork and dictation going.

 - Try a dialog journal where you write a question on a page for the child to answer by the next day.
 Then your child writes a question at the end of his answer and you write a response on the next day.

 - Let the child talk into a digital recorder alone in a room.

-- Eavesdrop on your child when he or she is playing with another child.
+- Listen to your child when he or she is playing with another child.
 Write down what you hear.